What are the continuing education (CE) requirements for AMTA Professional membership?

 Can you recommend a continuing education course?

 AMTA does not approve providers of continuing education.
-We encourage each individual massage therapist to ask questions before taking any continuing education.
-Ask if the instructor is an NCBTMB approved provider.
-Ask if the course has been approved for credit in your state (where applicable for licensing).
-Ask if the course will meet AMTA’s continuing education requirements.
-These questions will help you find continuing education that best meets your personal needs.
+We encourage each massage therapist to ask questions before taking any continuing education to help you find the course that best meets your personal needs.

 Approved Providers of Education

 Is AMTA an NCBTMB Approved Provider?

 Yes, AMTA is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education Approved Provider.
 The AMTA NCBTMB Approved Provider number is 024237-00.

 How can I become an AMTA approved provider?
 How can I become a speaker for AMTA?

 AMTA does not review or approve courses or providers.
 Individuals or organizations that wish to pursue being an approved provider should contact the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 They should also check with state licensing boards to comply with any state-based requirements for continuing education.

 If you are interested in becoming an instructor for AMTA at a future National Convention, Schools Summit or other education experience, visit our Call for Speakers when the process opens every spring.

 Where can I find CE courses?